 On 17 June 2021, the Construction Industry Council (CIC) published a joint action plan for professional institutions in the construction and property sectors.
 The LI is a signatory to the action plan, which will coordinate efforts within the built and natural environment professions in meeting the UK Government’s 2050 net zero emissions targets.

 In October 2018, an IPCC report claimed that humanity has just 12 years to restrict global warming to 1.5 degrees Celsius above pre-industrial levels – a tolerable adaptation threshold beyond which the risks to resources, ecosystems, biodiversity, food security and human life become far greater.

-The LI published our Climate Change Position Statement in 2008.
-But it is clear that we, governments and society worldwide need to do more.
-This declaration represents our commitment to a significant long-term shift in thinking, behaviour and policy; and outlines how we will, in the coming 6 months, engage with our members, firms, partners and experts to bring about a programme of real change.
+We, governments, and society worldwide need to do more.
+This declaration represents our commitment to a significant long-term shift in thinking, behaviour, and policy; and outlines how we will continue to engage with our members, firms, partners, and experts to bring about a programme of real change.